How to Read An Income Statement For Online Business?

 The income statement of a business represents the revenues, expenses, profit or loss, or other comprehensive income.
-An e-commerce business may earn revenues in ways that are different from other businesses like manufacturing.
-These may include merchandising activities, membership, subscription, advertising services, or other services like web-hosting, content selling, etc.
+An e-commerce business may earn revenues in ways different from other businesses like manufacturing.
+These may include merchandising activities, membership, subscription, advertising services, or other services like web hosting, content selling, etc.

-Likewise, the expenses that an e-commerce business incurs may vary relative to any other business.
+Likewise, an e-commerce business’s expenses may vary relative to any other business.
 For instance, product and content costs, payment processing and related transaction costs, picking, packaging, preparing orders for shipment, etc.

-Thus, an e-commerce business needs to know the outcome of all the operations that it carries out during a particular period of time.
+Thus, an e-commerce business needs to know the outcome of all the operations it carries out during a particular period.
 Accordingly, it needs to prepare a flow report called an income statement.

-A flow report such as an income statement presents the flows in a business that are a result of your business operations.
+A flow report, such as an income statement, presents the flows in a business resulting from your business operations.
 In an e-commerce business, such operations may include purchasing or producing inventories, selling goods online, and collecting cash from customers.

-Thus, an Income Statement of a business reports its financial performance during a specific period of time.
-This means that an e-commerce business may improve its performance by increasing its operating income.
-It can increase the operating income either by increasing the sale of products and services or managing its operating costs efficiently.
+Thus, an Income Statement of a business reports its financial performance during a specific period.
+This means an e-commerce business may improve performance by increasing its operating income.
+It can increase the operating income by increasing the sale of products and services or efficiently managing its operating costs.

-In this article, we are going to talk about what is an income statement and how to analyze the income statement for an e-commerce business.
+In this article, we will talk about an income statement and how to analyze the income statement for an e-commerce business.

 What Is An Income Statement?

-An Income statement is another basic financial statement that a business must prepare to represent all the items of income and expense including other comprehensive income.
-Such expenses and incomes are recognized in a single statement of profit and loss in the period in which they are incurred and earned.
+An Income statement is another basic financial statement that a business must prepare to represent all the income and expense items, including other comprehensive income.
+Such expenses and incomes are recognized in a single statement of profit and loss when they are incurred and earned.

 In other words, a traditional income statement of a business represents its earning activities.
 Further, it describes an entity’s outcome of all revenue-generating activities.
 The income statement is also known as the profit and loss statement.

 This statement comprises two segments.
-One of the segments represents the inflow of funds that result from the sale of goods and services to consumers.
+One of the segments represents the inflow of funds resulting from selling goods and services to consumers.
 The inflows refer to the assets that an entity creates by generating revenues.
 Such assets may include cash or accounts receivable.

 The other segment of the income and expense statement represents the outflow of resources.
 These resources are utilized to generate sales.
 Such outflows are called expenses.
 The net excess of all the revenues over expenses represents the net income of a business during an accounting period.
-Whereas, the excess of all the expenses over revenues represents the net loss of a business.
+At the same time, the excess of all the expenses over revenues represents the net loss of a business.

-Income and expenses are presented in different ways in the statement of profit and loss.
+Income and expenses are presented in different ways in the profit and loss statement.
 This is to provide information that is relevant for economic decision-making.

 Accordingly, income and expense items arising in the normal course of business are shown separately as operating incomes and operating expenses.
-For instance, the income of sale goods or services is operating income.
-And the cost of fulfillment, cost of sales, marketing, and technology are operating expenses of an e-commerce business.
+For instance, the income sale of goods or services is operating income.
+And the cost of fulfillment, sales, marketing, and technology are operating expenses of an e-commerce business.

-Likewise, incomes and expenses arising other than the normal course of business are shown separately as non-operating expenses and non-operating incomes.
-For instance, interest income is non-operating income and interest expense is the non-operating expense.
+Likewise, incomes and expenses other than the normal course of business are shown separately as non-operating and non-operating incomes.
+For instance, interest income is non-operating and in,terest expense is non-operating.